 Is This Ashwagandha Extract Standardized to Withanolides?

-Yes, Nootropics Depot’s Ashwagandha Extract is standardized to 4-5% Withanolides.
+Yes, Nootropics Depot’s Ashwagandha Extract is standardized to 9% Withanolides.*

-How to Take Ashwagandha and Ashwagandha Dosage
+How To Take Ashwagandha and Ashwagandha Dosage

-Where to Buy Ashwagandha Capsules
+Where to Buy Ashwagandha Tablets

-Attention: These statements have not been evaluated by the Food and Drug Administration.
-This product is not intended to diagnose, treat, cure, or prevent any disease.
-It has not been approved, nor have these statements been evaluated, by the FDA.
+| *Attention: These statements have not been evaluated by the Food and Drug Administration.
+This product is not intended to diagnose, treat, cure or prevent any disease.